|Ordered||13 Apr 1940|

 1 warship sunk, total tonnage 1,087 tons

-Sunk 23 Feb, 1943 in the Mediterranean near Algiers, in position 36.55N, 02.25E, by depth charges from the British escort destroyers HMS Bicester, HMS Lamerton and HMS Wheatland.
+Sunk on 23 February 1943 in the Mediterranean Sea north-west of Algiers, in position 36.55N, 02.25E, by depth charges from the British escort destroyers HMS Bicester, HMS Lamerton and HMS Wheatland.
 48 dead (all hands lost).

 22 Oct 1942

-After locating convoy ON 139 the boat attacked and sank 2 large ships (17.843 tons total) but was then counter-attacked by its escorts and held down until the convoy escaped.
+After locating convoy ON 139 the boat attacked and sank two large ships (17,843 tons total), but was then counter-attacked by escorts and held down until the convoy escaped.
 (Sources: Blair, vol 2, page 43. )

 1 recorded attack on this boat.